HMAS Kiama: World War II

-Commandos from

 In September 1944 'C' Troop and a small detachment from 'B' Troop, from the 2/8th Commando Squadron were landed from HMAS Kiama on a reconnaissance operation at Jacquinot Bay on the island of New Britain, to collect intelligence in preparation for an assault by the 5th Division.

 The corvette arrived in Sydney on 21 December 1944.
 On 25 December, the crew was recalled from leave to go to the assistance of the liberty ship SS Robert J. Walker, which had been torpedoed by German submarine U-862.
 Kiama, along with Quickmatch, Yandra, and USS PC597 were dispatched to the last known location of the ship and began to search the area for the liberty ship's crew and the attacking submarine; finding the 67 survivors of the attack at 05:45 on 26 December but failing to locate U-862.
 Kiama was assigned to anti-submarine patrols near Sydney for the final days of the year, before sailing to Adelaide for a month-long refit on 3 January 1945.

 Post-refit, Kiama was assigned to Fremantle for two months of anti-submarine warfare exercises with the United States Navy, before returning to New Guinea on 7 May 1945.
 In May and June, the corvette performed several coastal bombardments in the Bougainville area.
 In July, Kiama transported Prince Henry, Duke of Gloucester from New Guinea to the Solomon Islands, then spent the rest of the month moving troops and military cargo between these two locations.
 From 5 to 24 August, the corvette was based in Brisbane, before returning to New Guinea waters.
 Kiama spent the rest of 1945 as a troop and supply transport, minesweeper, and general duties vessel.
 When the war ended, Kiama took part in the Japanese surrender at Rabaul.
 In November, Kiama was assigned to escort demilitarized Japanese cruiser Kashima as the cruiser embarked Japanese soldiers in New Guinea for repatriation.

 Kiama returned to Sydney on 29 January 1946.
 In February she paid a six-day farewell visit to the town of Kiama, ahead of her decommission into the Reserve on 3 April.
 During her wartime service, the ship had been at sea for 6,369 hours, and had sailed a distance of 60822 nmi.
 She earned two battle honours: "Pacific 1944–45" and "New Guinea 1944".